This is just my subjective commentary, but it is OK to write commentary occasionally. Why not vote for Trump?

 We need a Ronald Reagan Republican—a unifier, a communicator, a person guided by a higher ideal.
 Someone who builds bridges, not creates discord.

 I am studying economics, trying to get a PhD, actually.
 Trump’s play is he claims to hold the key to economic prosperity.
 That is not correct based on the data of the last several years.
 He is thinking in terms of a mercantilistic economy of the 1800s.
 Mercantilistic capitalism will lead America into a less-than-optimal growth path because it is not based on the idea of comparative advantage.
 As difficult as it is to understand sometimes, even for me, when there is free movement of labor and capital, we all get rich.
 This is Adam Smith.
 Trump is not about Adam Smith.
 He is more like a mercantilistic close-door economy, think Spain in the 1700s.
 How did that end?
-It does work to an extent because people are innovative and find ways to prosper in spite of the restrictions.
+It does work to an extent because people are innovative and find ways to prosper despite the restrictions.
 However, it is not prosperity for all.
 It is another form of a controlled economy.
-Yet, I am not arguing based on economics but on the idea that faith and higher ideals and principles based on action, not words, need to guide humanity to a better future.
+Yet, I am not arguing based on economics but on the idea that faith and higher ideals and principles based on action, not words, must guide humanity to a better future.